alexa-games/litexa/docs/book/deployment.md

 Please see the [Monetization chapter](/book/monetization.html).

-## Extra Note: The `production` Deployment Target Name
+## Extra Note: Including `production` in the Deployment Target Name

-There is a special deployment target name called `production`.
-For deployment targets that are *not* this, a `\ (development)` will be automatically appended to the name of your skill, with `development` specified as your named deployment target.
-We recommend creating and using this deployment target for your live skill.
+There is a special condition on deployment target names.
+If the name does *not* have the word `production` in it, a ` (development)` will be automatically appended to the name of your skill, with `development` specified as your named deployment target.
+We recommend labelling only your production skill deployment target(s) with `production`.

 :::tip
 We recommend changing the DynamoDB settings for your live skill to ensure that it does not